rayarowan/GEOG-418-Climate-Impact-Analysis/README.md

 ![Output_Table3](https://github.com/user-attachments/assets/f4d82e8c-59f1-436a-a6d8-c1e3f77259f9)

-Beginning with the nearest neighbour analysis, we can see in table 3 that on average fires are approximately 27.3 km apart, however if they were to be randomly distributed, we would expect them to be 12.7 km apart.
+Beginning with the nearest neighbour analysis, we can see in Table 3 that on average fires are approximately 27.3 km apart, however, if they were to be randomly distributed, we would expect them to be 12.7 km apart.
 The outputted NND test value shows a clustered pattern when compared to the values for NNDd and NNDr.
 This is because the NND value of 57.2 is smaller than that for NNDr.
 According to the nearest neighbour method, the z-value of -73.07 confirms that there is strong evidence for fires of similar size (ha) in BC during the summer of 2021 being extremely clustered.

 ![Output_Table4](https://github.com/user-attachments/assets/de68401a-3a92-4492-aaee-57ac481ad108)

-When the study area (BC) was divided into 144 quadrates, the results obtained from quadrat analysis in table 4 indicate that there was a high variance of fires across the quadrats.
+When the study area (BC) was divided into 144 quadrats, the results obtained from quadrat analysis in Table 4 indicate that there was a high variance of fires across the quadrats.
 The VMR being greater than 1 (38.33) suggests strong clustering and the chi-square value of 5481.28 confirms that this clustering is statistically significant.

 ![Basic K-function](https://github.com/user-attachments/assets/bb82b9c6-958d-4a8f-8067-4cf8e802b151)

 The K-function further suggests spatial clustering of fires in the summer of 2021 across BC.
-In figure 6 we can see that the observed K-function ($$K(d)$$) represented by the black line plots above the theoretical K-function ($$K_{CSR}(d)$$) represented by the red dotted line.
+In Figure 6 we can see that the observed K-function ($$K(d)$$) is represented by the black line plots above the theoretical K-function ($$K_{CSR}(d)$$) represented by the red dotted line.
 This indicates that fire locations are more clustered than would be expected under random distribution.

 #### Where are the Fire Hotspots Located?
 ![Kernal Density](https://github.com/user-attachments/assets/db3954a7-88c1-4a2c-9f7b-693e9f70a9a5)

-This kernel density estimation in figure 7 confirms the clustering patterns indicated by the K-function.
+This kernel density estimation in Figure 7 confirms the clustering patterns indicated by the K-function.
 The yellow/red areas display the hotspots in BC where fires were concentrated/clustered.
 These results align well with the density map.

 ![Clipped_IDW_Interpolation_Map](https://github.com/user-attachments/assets/01a078fc-cd47-47a8-9479-8294bf175eed)

-The clipped IDW results displayed by figure 8 show that the highest temperatures (temperatures above 16°C) occur around the south-central region of BC.
+The clipped IDW results displayed in Figure 8 show that the highest temperatures (temperatures above 16°C) occur around the south-central region of BC.

 ![Raster](https://github.com/user-attachments/assets/5ad3a820-21d7-47ab-afec-ae6e156c5c94)